postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 ![Team name](https://assets.postman.com/postman-docs/Add+new+button.jpg)

-In the modal, choose the workspace the API is coming from, and select the API that you want to publish.
+In the modal, choose the workspace containing the API you want to add to the network, and select the API you want to add.
 Click **Add to Network**.

 ![Modal](https://assets.postman.com/postman-docs/Add+to+network+modal.jpg)

-> The APIs that you add to the Private API Network are synced to your team workspace.
+> The APIs that you add to the private API network are synced to your team workspace.
 Changes made to the API from the workspace will be reflected in the network.

 The API will immediately be visible in your team's private API space on the [Dashboard](go.postman.co).
 From the listing, you can edit the API summary or remove the API from the network.

 ![Listed APIs](https://assets.postman.com/postman-docs/Private+API+listing+and+modifying.jpg)

-You can see which APIs and collections have been added to the Private API Network from your team workspace on the [Dashboard](go.postman.co).
+You can see which APIs and collections have been added to the private API network from your team workspace on the [Dashboard](go.postman.co).

 > You can click **Added to Postman's API Network** to remove an API from the network or to view the API in the network.

 ![Published to network](https://assets.postman.com/postman-docs/Added+to+private+network.jpg)

-> APIs that have already been added to the Private API Network cannot be added again.
+> APIs that have already been added to the private API network cannot be added again.
 If a team member tries to add an API that already exists in the network, they will receive an error message telling them that the API has already been added.

 #### Security